Xetibo/ReSet-Doc/sections/comparison.typ

 plugin developers from using the full range of features of any tooling.

 A potential plugin system should also consider the architecture of ReSet.
-For ReSet this includes a multiprocess architecture.
+For ReSet includes a multiprocess architecture.
 When comparing interpreted languages to dynamic libraries on this specific point, there is a considerable difference.
 As the name suggests interpreted languages require an interpreter, and as ReSet uses multiple processes, this would require two interpreters,